PAUSE PIECE

 Intentions

 In our digitized world, the unfiltered, direct live performance fulfills an important function.
 The maturation of the dance medium into an art form that expresses so much more than virtuosity, beauty and youthful energy, entails a growing need for new places for dance experiences.
 Pause Piece shows up in precisely such non-traditional place for dance.
-A new audience gets the chance to experience a work by experienced dance artists driven by an investigative approach to body, movement and perception.
-With improvisational performance attitude and playful seriousness, they put the stigma of menopause in the center of the spotlight in a tribute to the strong — no longer so cute and flexible — female artists who don't give up and who stick together — a praise of the Art Hag!
+A new audience gets the chance to experience a work by experienced dance artists.
+With improvisational performance attitude and serious playfulness, they put the stigma of menopause in the center of the spotlight in a tribute to the strong — no longer so cute and flexible — artists who don't give up and who stick together — a praise of the Art Hag!

 Target audience

 Pause Piece will hopefully attract many of the 50+ women who consume and promote art experiences but who are rarely represented on stage.
 At the same time, the theme is universal and inviting to a wide audience.
-The performance is primarily aimed at adults, but curious and creative young people — future "art hags" of all genders — receive redemptive role models through the figures in the performance, counterbalancing the ideal images that young people are exposed to today.
+Curious and creative young people — future "art hags" of all genders — receive redemptive role models through the figures in the performance, counterbalancing the ideal images that young people are exposed to today.
 The physical humor, the playful audience participation and the freedom of movement also appeal to children.

 Themes/References